gbif/ipt/dataHostingCentres.md

 The Research Institute for Nature and Forest (INBO) also provides [IPT](http://data.inbo.be/ipt) hosting support for datasets originating from the Flemish region.
 The INBO is sharing their IPT instance with these organisations: [natuurpunt](www.natuurpunt.be) and the Flemish Environment Agency [VMM](www.vmm.be).

-For marine occurrence data sets, the Flanders Marine Institute (VLIZ) is hosting a server with multiple IPT installations for [VLIZ](http://www.vliz.be), [OBIS](http://www.iobis.org) & [EMODnet Biology](http://www.emodnet-biology.eu) at http://ipt.vliz.be
+The Flanders Marine Institute (VLIZ) is hosting a server with multiple IPT installations for [VLIZ](http://www.vliz.be), [OBIS](http://www.iobis.org) & [EMODnet Biology](http://www.emodnet-biology.eu) at http://ipt.vliz.be.
+Publishers of marine data should refer to the section [Marine Data|dataHostingCentres#marine-data].

 ## Canada